Cost Estimator OBOTek

-SCOPE: The Maasai Group LLC is seeking a Cost Estimator/Technical Specialist V for The Program Development, Coordination, and Support Directorate is responsible for the design, coordination, and management of OBO’s construction and renovation programs.
+SCOPE: The Maasai Group LLC is seeking a Cost Estimator for The Program Development, Coordination, and Support Directorate is responsible for the design, coordination, and management of OBO’s construction and renovation programs.

 - Must be a U.S Citizen